Hospice Private Nursing

 New problems with words in speaking or writing can be caused by stress, emotion, or fatigue, but they can also be a sign of cognitive impairment.
 If you or a loved one have new problems with words in speaking or writing that affect your daily life, you should see your doctor for a check-up.

-• Speak slowly, clearly, and simply, and use short and simple sentences or questions.
+• Speak slowly and clearly, and use short and simple sentences or questions.

 • Use gestures, pictures, or objects to aid communication or understanding, such as pointing, showing, or demonstrating what you mean or want.